Diderot-Language/examples/README.md

 has shown that additional dependencies from Teem will complicate the linking that the Diderot compiler does.

-To get the Teem source (assuming sh, bash, or similar shell) and set the
+To get the Teem source and set the
-<code>TEEM</code> variable that will be used for Diderot configuration later:
+<code>TEEM</code> variable that will be used for Diderot configuration later
+(these and all commands assume sh/bash):

 	svn co https://svn.code.sf.net/p/teem/code/teem/trunk teem-src
 	mkdir teem-install